RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 * An SSH client.
 On Linux and Mac, use the native ssh client in a terminal.
 On Windows, you can use PuTTy: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 * A web browser with internet access

 2. Please review the overview of the lab environment.
-Most importantly, the Ansible control servers is from where all the labs are done.
+Most importantly, the Ansible Tower server is from where all the labs are done.
 ```
 PLEASE NOTE
 DO NOT execute any of the labs from your local laptop.